mlc-21/datasciencecoursera/HelloWorld.md

 output:
   html_document:
     highlight: espresso
-    theme: cerulean
+    theme: This is an R Markdown file
 ---

-This is an R Markdown file.